addy-cat/addy-cat/README.md

 ### Hi there 👋

 Hello!
-My name is Adriana Swantz and you have found my GitHub :woman_technologist:
+You have found my GitHub :woman_technologist:

 I am majoring in Computer Science and minoring in math at PSU :blue_book: :pencil2: